actions-workshop/actions-workshop/docs/005-deployment-azure-issue-ops.md

 <details>
   <summary>(optional) Understand Azure and the provided secrets and variables</summary>

-- `AZ_TENANT_ID`: An Azure Tenant essentially represents the Azure account itself.
+- `AZ_TENANT_ID`: An Azure tenant essentially represents the Azure account itself.
 This ID indicates the specific Azure account we will be logging into and deploying our app to later on.
-- `AZ_SUBSCRIPTION_ID`: In Azure, a Subscription functions as a billing unit, meaning that all associated resources will be billed based on the information linked to the subscription.
+- `AZ_SUBSCRIPTION_ID`: In Azure, a subscription functions as a billing unit, meaning that all associated resources will be billed based on the information linked to the subscription.
 Everything deployed to Azure must exist within a subscription, so you can view it as a top-level organizational mechanism.
-- `AZ_CLIENT_ID`: The `ClientId` is akin to the username of the machine user granted access through the OIDC configuration.
+- `AZ_CLIENT_ID`: The "client ID" is akin to the username of the machine user granted access through the OIDC configuration.
 There are other authentication methods (e.g., using certificates or passwords) supported by GitHub, but they're outside the scope of this workshop.
-- `AZ_RESOURCE_GROUP`: A Resource Group in Azure is a container for various services.
-It allows you to group together related services and also to set permissions specific to that Resource Group for Service Principals.
+- `AZ_RESOURCE_GROUP`: A resource group in Azure is a container for various services.
+It allows you to group together related services and also to set permissions specific to that resource group for service principals.
 For instance, in this lab, you will only have access to the resource group specifically created for you and provided as a variable.
 </details>

 ### 1.3 Scopes of secrets and variables